anacoelhovicente/peekaboo-anim/README.md

 By default peekaboo doesn't provide any animations, so to animate you have to extend the `.peekabooed` class to animate visible items.

-You can delay setting the `.peekabooed` class with the `data-peekaboo-delay` attribute.
+You can delay the setting of the `.peekabooed` class with the `data-peekaboo-delay` attribute.
 Or if you prefer you can set delays in the CSS.

 ## Usage